The Labour Party have released a new video which borrows various techniques from the US Democrat Rapid Response unit, including:

 The attack lines used are on point and well structured.
 The borrowed content and visual effects work well together.
 The voice over and audio mix, however, sounds cheaply done and impacts the production value disproportionately.

 Nevertheless, as this one is likely aimed at motivating party activists (hence the donation request at the conclusion) it’s pretty good.
-The viewer is left dumbfounded about how David Cameron seems to have changed almost nothing about the party he inherited from Michael Howard in 2005.
+The viewer is left dumbfounded about how David Cameron seems to have changed almost nothing about the party he inherited from Michael Howard.

 David Miliband has released a video to try and woo the Labour Party membership to support his campaign.
 He makes education the focus of the video and manages to strike the balance between intellect and ‘man-of-the-people’ perfectly.